 It’s Your Turn

 What do you think?
-Is performance management applicable in today’s modern organizations?
-Do you recognize the practical explanation or do you have more suggestions?
+Is performance management still applicable in today’s modern organizations?
+Do you recognize the practical explanation or do you have additional information that you would like to share?
 What are your success factors for the good performance management set up?

 Share your experience and knowledge in the comments box below.